Ken-Lau-Lab/spatial_CRC_atlas_imaging/README.md

 * Immune Exclusion analysis in MxIF

 ## Downloading Data
+Annotated, pre-processed data compatible with the codebase can be downloaded from OSF Storage: [https://osf.io/hftq2/](https://osf.io/hftq2/)

 All raw data have been deposited to the HTAN Data Coordinating Center Data Portal at the National Cancer Institute: [https://data.humantumoratlas.org/](https://data.humantumoratlas.org/) (under the HTAN Vanderbilt Atlas).

-Additional annotated, pre-processed data compatible with the codebase can be downloaded from OSF Storage: [https://osf.io/hftq2/](https://osf.io/hftq2/)

 ## Order of Operations